Seas At Risk: Europe’s small-scale fishers being failed by inconsistent policy implementation

 At the same time, industrial fishing interests exercise considerable influence over E.U. policy through lobbying, and this access has enabled them to shape regulations and quota distributions that often prioritize economic returns over ecological sustainability.

-Not only is the lobbying simply resulting in prioritized quota distributions, but there is also a lack of transparency in how the bloc allocates those fishing opportunities
+Not only is the lobbying simply resulting in prioritized quota distributions, but there is also a lack of transparency in how the bloc allocates those fishing opportunities, the study said.

 Subscribe